ssmlee04/blog/_posts/2017-03-20-playing-with-docker.md

 ---
 layout: article
-title: Playing with Docker
+title: 😀 Playing with Docker
 ---
 # {{ page.title }}

 ### Abstract

-Docker is a container service where you can have a clean and unified running environment for your processes and thus prevent any side effects for running your application across different platforms.
-You can also configure the rules for the container to ensure higher security for your application.
+Docker is a container service where you can have a clean and unified running environment for your applications.

 ![https://d3nmt5vlzunoa1.cloudfront.net/phpstorm/files/2015/10/large_v-trans.png](https://d3nmt5vlzunoa1.cloudfront.net/phpstorm/files/2015/10
 /large_v-trans.png)

+You can launch a service very easily in the same ways.
+Also you can make your standard docker images to run your application on a specific infrastructures.
+This eliminates the time to setup the environment so that we can stay focused on developing the application.

+Also each docker container is like a sandbox.
+You can use it to split the running environments so that applications won't talk to each other unless necessary.
+This ensures that we can have a higher security setting for our applications.

 ### docker-cli

 There are some docker commands that I use often.

 * `docker build`
 * `docker run`
 * `docker stop`
 * `docker rm`
 * `docker rmi`